Save an average of 30% on water damage insurance in just three minutes.

 Why use DirectRate.ca?

-Our licenced brokers have the experience and expertise to help you find the best water damage insurance rate.
+Our licensed brokers have the experience and expertise to help you find the best water damage insurance rate.

 We’ve helped thousands of Canadians save millions of dollars on their insurance costs.